-- a) The definition of the Greek word 'artos' does indicate only leavened bread, because we already know this word is also used for unleavened bread. - b) There is a Greek word that could have been used for "unleavened bread" - G106 'azumos.'
-The translators did not make this choice. - c) Part 1 of this study determined that the Last Supper was the day before the Passover festival.
-At this point in time, everyone is still allowed to eat leavened bread, if they want to.
+- a) The definition of the Greek word 'artos' does not indicate only leavened bread, because we already know this word is also used for unleavened bread. - b) There is a Greek word that could have been used for "unleavened bread" - G106 'azumos.'
+The translators did not make this choice.